lukepighetti/nps_flutter/results/state-management.md

 - It the best
 - I like that up till now it has always been able to solve every case I've thrown add it.
   When trying to create my own state management solutions I always ended up implementing bloc-like features which made my solution look very similar.
+- I like to refer to Cubit as „WidgetModel“ as a reference to Viewmodels - this works pretty well and is easy to understand and follow as a pattern
+- Ez testing

 ## get_it